 Tips for Making the Best Colcannon

-Baking the potatoes instead of boiling them in water means you get a soft mashable flesh without excess water getting in the way of the flavor.
+- Bake the potatoes: Baking the potatoes instead of boiling them in water means you get soft mashable flesh without excess water getting in the way of the flavor.

-Before removing the flesh from the baked potatoes, they should be cool enough to handle without burning yourself.
-But, try not to let them cool down too much, particularly to room temperature, as they will harden making them really difficult to mash.
+- Don’t let the baked potatoes get cold: Before removing the flesh from the baked potatoes, they should be cool enough to handle without burning yourself.
+But try not to let them cool down too much, particularly to room temperature, as they will harden, making them really difficult to mash.

 Yes!
 When you make too much or want to enjoy colcannon later, let it cool, then store it in an airtight container and freeze it for up to 1 month for the best quality.